Glebe Road, Adamstown - safety improvements

 What about access for vehicles at the Park Avenue and Bailey Street roundabout?

-We have identified this location for future resurfacing works.
-We will lower the height in the centre of the roundabout to facilitate better turning movements for trucks, which are currently mounting the kerb on the roundabout.
+The works include lowering the height in the centre of the roundabout to facilitate better turning movements for trucks, which are currently mounting the kerb on the roundabout.
 These existing movements are associated with the light industrial area located in Bailey and Fletcher streets and Garden Grove Parade.